DianaStv/ultra-sport_backend/README.md

 ## requirement
 - node and npm installed
-- check that the `ng` command is bootable from the command line

 ## Foreplay

 Open the command line terminal on the project root folder and fire the commands:

-1. Run `npm install` for install the project dependencies
+1. Run `npm install` to install the project dependencies
+2. In the root folder run `git clone https://github.com/DianaStv/ultra-sport_frontend.git client` to clone frontend part
+3. Run `npm run client-install` to install the project dependencies for frontend part

 ## Development

-Run `ng run dev` to run backend and frontend part then it start the navigate to `http://localhost:4200/`.
+Run `npm run dev` to run backend and frontend part then it start the navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build